 |EPLS:6224||Organizational Theory and Administrative Behavior||3|

 Application deadline is December 15 for admission the following fall.
-Applicants who are recommended for admission are invited to come to campus on spring Campus Visit Day, during which they interview for assistantships.
-Full-time M.A. students in the student affairs track must be employed at an approved site (usually in an approved graduate assistantship).
+Applicants who are recommended for admission are invited to come to campus on spring Campus Visit Day, during which they interview for internships.
+Full-time students must be employed at an approved site (usually in an approved internship).

-The Master of Arts program in schools, culture, and society requires a minimum of 32 s.h. of graduate credit and is offered without thesis.
+The Master of Arts program in educational policy and leadership studies with a schools, culture, and society subprogram requires a minimum of 32 s.h. of graduate credit and is offered without thesis.
 The program develops students' ability to analyze the influence of social, historical, and philosophical factors that frame contemporary issues in education.

 Students must satisfactorily complete a six-hour comprehensive examination covering the program's three disciplinary areas and the student's concentration area.
 The examining committee may elect to hold an oral examination after the exam.

-Applicants to the M.A. program in schools, culture, and society must meet the admission requirements of the Graduate College.
+Applicants must meet the admission requirements of the Graduate College.
 A personal interview with one or more members of the program's faculty is recommended.
 Undergraduate and/or graduate emphases in education, sociology, and the humanities (philosophy, history, and so forth) provide good background for graduate study of schools, culture, and society, although other emphases also may be useful.

 Applicants must submit a personal statement explaining their professional goals, experiences, and research plans; undergraduate and graduate grade-point averages; undergraduate and graduate transcripts; three letters of recommendation; a résumé; and scores on the Graduate Record Exam (GRE) General Test.
 Application deadline is February 15 for admission the following fall.